philipp-meier/TowerDefense/docs/CONTRIBUTING.md

 we can discuss the feature beforehand.

-Feedback concerning the architecture and the project in general is very much appreciated, since Typescript is not my main programming language and I am not a game developer at all.
+Feedback concerning the architecture and the project in general is very much appreciated, since Typescript is not my main programming language, and I am not a game developer at all.